vigandika/sports-scheduling/README.md

 After adjusting the environment, you can run a demo problem for different test cases in the integration tests file located in `tests/integration/sports_scheduling_integration_tests.py`, giving the two parameters as you please: `number_of_teams` and `number_of_shared_venue_pairs`.

+## Trivia

+The word 'matchweek' will probably appear as a typo in your IDE because it's not an official word in the English Language.
+However, because this terminology is heavily used in football competitions, I decided to use it in the project as well.
+If the underline annoys you
+(like it did to me), you can add it in the dictionary of your IDE, so it doesn't show it as a typo anymore.
+The way to do this in PyCharm (v2021.2.3) is by hovering over the green underlined word, clicking "More Actions" >  "Save to dictionary".